I admitit. I suck at putting out my own fires. How good are you at self-care?Tweet

 Lemonade Stand: Vol. III

 Created by Josh Rivedal and Kathleen Myre, Lemonade Stand: Vol. III is a compilation of 20 stories from those who have served in the emergency services and the military.
 In it, the authors talk about their battles with PTSD, a debilitating and for many, a life-long mental illness.
-So, if you are from the military or emergency service’s, perhaps this book can help you combat the feelings of isolation and fear that frequently comes with post-traumatic stress disorder.
-Sometimes, just knowing that there are others out there, just like you, can provide you with the strength and courage to speak up and or get the help you need.
+So, if you are from the military or emergency services, perhaps this book can help you combat the feelings of isolation and fear that frequently come with post-traumatic stress disorder.
+Sometimes, just knowing that there are others out there, just like you, can provide you with the strength and courage to speak up and/or get the help you need.

 The intention of this book is to help with that….
 You’re not alone.
-Also, Lemonade Stand: Vol III was written to help combat the stigma that often accompanies mental illness, best of all, it attempts to give all you served their countries and communities a voice… Which is amazing!
+Also, Lemonade Stand: Vol III was written to help combat the stigma that often accompanies mental illness – and best of all, it attempts to give all who served their countries and communities a voice… Which is amazing!